tonyxieuoft/euPredictR/README.md

     FASTA format.

 The package also contains a raw blast output dataset in RawBlastList format, called sample_raw_blast_list.
-Refer to package vignette for more details.
+Refer to documentation in data.R for more details.
 An overview of the package is illustrated below.
 (User input requirements are elaborated more in the biological context section).

 ![](./inst/extdata/euPredictR_workflow.PNG)